Lonsdale Park: Origins

-Lonsdale Park was constructed as a football ground in an area known as Cloffocks on the south bank of the River Derwent and on the north side of Black Path.
-It was used Workington A.F.C. until they moved to their new Borough Park ground built next door on the west side of Lonsdale Park.
+Lonsdale Park was constructed as a rugby football ground in an area known as Cloffocks on the south bank of the River Derwent and on the north side of Black Path.

+The ground officially opened on 10 September 1892, when Workington RFC moved from their Valentine Ground to a newly built enclosure on the Cloffocks, which they named Lonsdale Park.

+Association football

+Lonsdale Park was also used by Workington A.F.C. from 1909, when the team moved from their Ashfield Ground.
+In May 1937, Workington A.F.C. were forced to move because the stadium was leased to a Scottish greyhound and speedway company.
+They moved to their new Borough Park ground built next door on the west side of Lonsdale Park.

 Greyhound racing

+Greyhound racing first started at Lonsdale Park on 27 May 1933.
+However in October 1933, the White City Sports Stadium Preston Ltd who had taken out the lease on Lonsdale Park and started to build a track and kennels, suspended operations due to financial difficulties.
+Shortly afterwards a new company called Lonsdale Park Greyhound Racing Stadium Ltd, led by Directors Arthur Crosby, Frank Marsh and William Smith, took over.
+Smith had also been involved with the previous company.
+A new grand opening resulted during February 1934.

-Racing began in 1933 but came under new management in 1942.
+The stadium came under new management again in 1942.
 The racing was independent (unaffiliated to a governing body).

 In the 1960s racing was on Monday and Saturday nights at 7.00pm over distances of 320 and 500 yards.
 The track circumference was a large 440 yards and an 'Inside Sumner' hare system was used.
 The principal race was the Workington Derby and amenities included a members club and snack bar.

 By the late 1980s the distances were 320, 530 and 760 yards, there were kennels on site for 50 greyhounds and a car park for 200 vehicles.
 Facilities included three bars and a covered stand.